The 13 panel drug test screens for:

 Popular drugs like marijuana, cocaine, and opiates are also tested for in the 13 panel drug test.

+If you've asked yourself, "Where is there a 13 panel drug test near me?" we can help!
 At US Drug Test Centers, we aim to make things as simple and convenient as possible.
-That’s why you can order any of our drug tests online.
+That’s why you can order any of our drug tests online, including our 13 panel drug screen.
 We have more than 20,000 collection sites across the United States, and you’ll hardly ever go more than a few miles without running into us.

 Aside from helping you manage your drug testing, we can also help you write your drug-free workplace policy (or improve the one you have) and train your designated employer representative.
 Employee drug testing is crucial to the survival of your business — contact us today to learn more about our services.